maxriek/3D-Microbe-Tracking/README.md

 - the script assumes that `<reconstructions>`:
     - contains multiple folders for each timepoint of the recorded experiment.
     - each folder contains the reconstruction of the hologram at the corresponding timepoint.
-    - the folder names are five-digit numbers  `xxxxx` (with leading zeros where needed) which represents the timestamps.
+    - the folder names are five-digit numbers  `xxxxx` (with leading zeros where needed) which represent the timestamps.
       The timestamps will be written to the resulting filenames and will be used in consequent processing steps (blob detection for instance).